changtk07/OS-21-Spring/README.md

 * lab4: I/O scheduler

 ## Disclaimer
-If you are currently studying OS in NYU, you shouldn't use any parts of my code in your labs.
+If you are currently taking OS classes in NYU, you shouldn't and not allowed to use any parts of my code in your labs.